Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Advisement: A dynamic MPD must conform to the constraints in this document not only at its moment of initial publishing but through the entire validity duration of the MPD (as defined by `MPD@minimumUpdatePeriod`).

-## Real time clock synchronization ## {#timing-sync}
+### Real time clock synchronization ### {#timing-sync}

 A dynamic MPD SHALL include at least one `UTCTiming` element that defines a clock synchronization mechanism.

-A client presenting a dynamic MPD SHALL synchronize its local clock according to the `UTCTiming` elements in the MPD and SHALL emit a warning or error to application developers when clock synchronization fails or `UTCTiming` elements are not available.
-A client SHALL NOT assume that clocks are synchronized using some default mechanism.
+A client presenting a dynamic MPD SHALL synchronize its local clock according to the `UTCTiming` elements in the MPD and SHALL emit a warning or error to application developers when clock synchronization fails, no `UTCTiming` are defined or none of the referenced clock synchronization mechanisms are supported by the client.

+Note: The use of a "default time source" is not compatible with the interoperable timing model.
+The mechanism of time synchronization must always be explicitly defined.
+Interoperable clients cannot fall back to a default mechanism.

 Issue: Describe the relevant mechanisms.